MADALERAU/FVDBM-JAX/README.md

 Finite Volume Discrete Boltzmann Method Solver

 ## Getting Started
 The src module contains all core components of the FVDBM solver, with additional utility methods in the utils module.
+Please refer to [`ref/requirements.txt`](ref/requirements.txt) for all python dependencies.

 The setup/solving process can be seperated into three sections:
 - mesh generation